benhoIIand/gulp-workflow/README.md

 Requires an instance of `gulp`.
 Loads the subtasks present in the `gulp` folder.

 #### task(name, description, [tasks], args || [options])
-Takes a name, descriptionm, array of tasks to run when called and an object containing any arguments that can be passed.
-The array of tasks is passed to [`run-sequnce`](https://www.npmjs.com/package/run-sequence) so can support their syntax.
+Takes a name, description, array of tasks to run when called and an object containing any arguments that can be passed.
+The array of tasks is passed to [`run-sequence`](https://www.npmjs.com/package/run-sequence) so can support their syntax.

 Alternatively, you can pass it an object of `options` which use the same arguments as keys.